nautobot/nautobot-app-device-onboarding/docs/user/app_use_cases.md

 ### Textfsm Parser Extensions

 !!! info
     To avoid overly complicating the merge logic, the App will always prefer the template files loaded in from the git repository.
-If a template isn't found in the git repository it will try_fallback to using native ntc-templates directory.
+If a template isn't found in the git repository it will fallback to using native ntc-templates directory.

 File structure:
 ```bash